 In 1997 Steve was recruited by The Hong Kong and Shanghai Bank (HSBC) to lead the regional performance management, talent and organisational development agendas across Asia.
 He returned to London with HSBC in 2001, taking on a number of group-wide roles, most notably as Global Head of People Strategy, Talent and Resourcing.
 During this time Steve had a truly global role, working extensively in the US, Canada, South America and in Europe.
 Steve relocated to Australia in 2007 and assumed the position of Executive Director, HR with Telstra.

-With his specific interest in inclusion and diversity, he established and has led NAB’s LGBTI employee network, Pride@NAB, since 2011 and is also on the Boards of the Diversity Council Australia (DCA), The Pinnacle Foundation and The Melbourne Midsumma Festival.
+With his specific interest in inclusion and diversity, he established and has led NAB’s LGBTI employee network, Pride@NAB, and is also on the Boards of the Diversity Council Australia (DCA), The Pinnacle Foundation and The Melbourne Midsumma Festival.
 Steve lives in Melbourne with his husband, Lawrence, and three dogs.

 Director, Program Execution, Future Fund